 If you are an organisation in the UK or Germany, who meets our eligibility criteria, and are looking for an organisation to make a NEW partnership application with, then we can help.
 Your organisation can sign up to take part in one of our online matchmaking sessions to help you to find the right connection.

-From 8th July 2024, for approximately 6 weeks, an interest form will be live on the Cultural Bridge website.
+In the summer ahead of the application portal opening, organisations can register their interest in the online matchmaking sessions via an interest form.
 In the form, we will ask you for a short biography to describe the work of your organisation (650 characters), and for a named contact who is happy to participate and represent your organisation, including responding to enquiries from potential partners.

-The matchmaking sessions will take place online in mid-September 2024.
+The matchmaking sessions take place online in September before the application portal opens.
 There will be a set number of spaces allocated to organisations from each of the four UK nations to ensure a good geographical balance and greater matching opportunities.
 We anticipate each organisation will have the chance to meet 15-20 other arts organisations, potential matches from the UK or Germany, in each online session.

 Sessions will be led in English by members of our programme team.
 However, at least one of the facilitators will be bilingual (English & German speaking) to give some additional language support where needed.